What is a Curriculum Vitae (CV)?

 Good CVs include several key parts that help employers learn about you and your experience.
 They are:

 In the upper left corner write your full name, phone number, and e-mail address.
 Some include their birthday and nationality as well.
-Make sure your e-mail is professional and that you use your full name, not a nickname.
+Make sure your e-mail is professional and that you use your first and last name.
+Use the name you wish to use professional setting.

 Of course you should list the colleges you have attended, but also include your GPA if it is above a 3.0 and some of the most important courses you have taken.
 You may also wish to put academic awards here, such as the Dean's List, if you only have a few.